-“We want to this to be a love combination of music, drama, dancing, Christmas, and the holidays,” Cheryl said at the start of the performance.
+“We want this to be a love combination of music, drama, dancing, Christmas, and the holidays,” Cheryl said at the start of the performance.

 Uplift and Inspire

-Rehearsals for the show began months ago, with the intention being a more general talent show that has been held in the past.
+Rehearsals for the show began months ago, with the intention of being a more general talent show that has been held in the past.
 When those plans fell through, the group shifted towards making the performance holiday-themed.